HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 ### California Consumer Privacy Act

 The California Consumer Privacy Act (CCPA), enacted in 2018, is one of the most significant privacy laws passed in the United States.
 It grants California residents rights over their personal data, including the right to know what data is being collected, the right to request deletion of their data, and the right to opt out of the sale of their data.
 CCPA has had a profound impact on the web, as companies across the globe must comply if they collect or process data from California residents.
-This has led to the introduction of “Do Not Sell My Info” links on many websites and increased awareness around data privacy in the U.S.
+This has led to the introduction of "Do Not Sell My Info" links on many websites and increased awareness around data privacy in the U.S.

 <a hreflang="en" href="https://www.oag.ca.gov/privacy/ccpa">Under the law</a>, any business that does business in California and meets certain size thresholds must provide a way for users to opt-out of the selling or sharing of their personal information.
-To comply with the law, the California Attorney General’s office <a hreflang="en" href="https://www.oag.ca.gov/privacy/ccpa/icons-download">recommends</a> placing a link on the business’ homepage with the text “Do Not Sell My Personal Information” and a standardized icon.
+To comply with the law, the California Attorney General's office <a hreflang="en" href="https://www.oag.ca.gov/privacy/ccpa/icons-download">recommends</a> placing a link on the business' homepage with the text "Do Not Sell My Personal Information" and a standardized icon.
 Building on <a hreflang="en" href="https://petsymposium.org/popets/2022/popets-2022-0030.pdf">prior work</a> that identified a common set of CCPA link phrases, we conducted an analysis of the prevalence of these links across sites according to their popularity level.

 {{ figure_markup(
   image="Prevalence-of-CCPA-Links-on-Website-Homepages.png",